winsw/winsw/doc/xmlConfigFile.md

 Such occurrences, if found, will be automatically replaced by the actual values of the variables.
 If an undefined environment variable is referenced, no substitution occurs.

+Also, the service wrapper sets the environment variable `BASE` by itself, which points to a directory that contains the renamed `winsw.exe`.
+This is useful to refer to other files in the same directory.
+Since this is an environment variable by itself, this value can be also accessed from the child process launched from the service wrapper.

 ## Configuration entries

 ### id